 Location Model Rev# Speed Size CN1=DEV1 Box0=Slot0 Exp0=phy0 The manufacturer information.
-The revision number of the disk drive. ' ' The size of the disk drive.
+The revision number of the disk drive.
+The speed of the disk drive.
+The size of the disk drive.

 The location information of a disk drive is determined by three types of connections: